jrehor/kcc/README.md

 This is a tricky one.
 If you want to buy it, and you have to ask the price — don’t bother, because you can't afford it.
 But if you know *how* to ask, you will get it for free and for life.
 And that is the only hint you get from us.

 ## Exodus
-This crash course is not looking to make you an expert k programmer, because that, as with any other form of art, takes a lot of time and effort.
+This crash course is not looking to make you an expert k programmer, because that, as with any other area of expertise, takes a lot of time and effort.
 Allegedly, it is possible to teach oneself Java in 24 hours, but we are not qualified to talk about that.
 Instead, we are going to talk about fundamental aspects of *thinking in k*, and the curve is going to be steep — but we value your time, so we promise it will be fast and violent.
 Since the only known way of learning how to program in k is to write programs in k, you will need a live k environment.
 Fortunately, as all things k, this requires virtually no effort.

 ### getting k